open-telemetry/opentelemetry-specification/specification/common/README.md

 SDK design.

 The standard attribute definition SHOULD be used to represent attributes in data modeling unless there is a strong justification to diverge.
-For example, the log data model has an extended [attributes](../logs/data-model.md#field-attributes) definition allowing values of type `Any`.
-This reflects that log record attributes are expected to model data produced from external log APIs, which do not necessarily have the same value type restrictions as the standard attribute definition.
+For example, the Log Data Model has an extended [attributes](../logs/data-model.md#field-attributes) definition allowing values of [type `Any`](../logs/data-model.md#type-any).
+This reflects that LogRecord attributes are expected to model data produced from external log APIs, which do not necessarily have the same value type restrictions as the standard attribute definition.

 ### Attribute Limits